 Premature birth puts a baby at risk of having numerous birth injuries.
 Physicians must recognize risk factors for premature birth and follow standards of care to prevent the baby from being born preterm.
-If your baby was born prematurely and has a condition such as hypoxic ischemic encephalopathy (HIE), cerebral palsy, a seizure disorder or developmental disabilities, contact the trusted birth injury lawyers at Reiter & Walsh ABC Law Centers.
-We have helped children throughout the country obtain compensation for lifelong treatment, therapy and a secure future, and we give personal attention to each child and family we represent.
+If your baby was born prematurely and has a condition such as hypoxic-ischemic encephalopathy (HIE), cerebral palsy, a seizure disorder, or developmental disabilities, contact the trusted birth injury attorneys at Reiter & Walsh ABC Law Centers.
+We’re based in Bloomfield Hills, MI, but have helped children throughout the country obtain compensation for lifelong treatment, therapy, and a secure future.
+We give personal attention to each child and family we represent.

 Free Case Review | Available 24/7 | No Fee Until We Win